Guaranteed Rejection-free Sampling Method Using Past Behaviours for Motion Planning of Autonomous Systems: Guaranteed Rejection-free Sampling of Non-parametric Spaces

 is created.
 This particular data set is created such that it represents past states that at some point were feasible with respect to the nominal space $\mathcal{W}_{\mathrm{free}}^0$.
 However, at the current time instant, a boundary limitation has been imposed described by the following polygon $P$

 which now represents the new free space $\mathcal{W}_{\mathrm{free}}^1$.
 Fig.~\ref{fig:toy_raw_data} visualises the historical data and nominal space, whereas Fig.~\ref{fig:toy_raw_data_w1} visualises the imposed boundary $\mathcal{W}_{\mathrm{free}}^1$ and its impact on the historical data.
 An unbounded KDE is computed based on the data set $X$ using the bandwidth matrix $\mathbf{H} = 2\mathbf{I}$ and the finite support Epanechnikov kernel.
 Fig.~\ref{fig:toy_unbounded_kde} shows a visualisation of such KDE.
 To guarantee that sampling of the new free space $\mathcal{W}_{\mathrm{free}}^1$ occurs completely rejection-free, a final space is introduced.
-This space is an erosion (or shrinkage) of the polygonal boundary, resulting in the space $\mathcal{W}_{\mathrm{free}}^2$, as shown in Fig.~\ref{fig:toy_erosion}.
+This space is an erosion (or shrinkage) of the polygonal boundary (for general obstacle regions inflation is instead required), resulting in the space $\mathcal{W}_{\mathrm{free}}^2$, as shown in Fig.~\ref{fig:toy_erosion}.
 The amount of erosion is related to the bandwidth matrix $\mathbf{H}$ through the radius $\varrho$.

 The computed KDE is truncated to $\mathcal{W}_{\mathrm{free}}^2$ and normalised, resulting in the KDE presented in Fig.~\ref{fig:toy_bounded_kde}.
 By reducing the original data set $X$ to only encompass points which fall within $\mathcal{W}_{free}^2$, $\bar{X}$, the KDE can be sampled in either of the two ways presented in Section \ref{sec:samplekde}.
 Fig.~\ref{fig:toy_removing_samples} shows the subset $\bar{X}$, which will be utilised such that no rejection sampling is required.
 Finally, $\bar{X}$ and the resulting KDE are used to generate samples.
 Fig.~\ref{fig:toy_biased_sampling} and Fig.~\ref{fig:toy_uniform_sampling} demonstrate the sampling schemes ability to generate biased samples as well as an approximate uniform coverage of an extended region within $\mathcal{W}_{free}^1$ surrounding the original data set $X$.